-5. The requirements of this rule shall not apply to any coating that contains less than 20 grams of VOC per liter (0.17 pounds of VOC per gallon) of coating, less water and less exempt compounds, as applied.
+5. With the exception of Sections E and F, this rule shall not apply to any coating that contains less than 20 grams of VOC per liter (0.17 pounds of VOC per gallon) of coating, less water and less exempt compounds, as applied.